Welcome to today's edition of the Rush 24-7 podcast.

 They almost that they don't.

-And so uh it's no wonder it took him all these different grand juries to come up with an indictment.
+And so it's no wonder it took him all these different grand juries to come up with an indictment.

-This is this is stunning stuff.
+This is stunning stuff.

-That rates A twenty-two.
+That rates A22.

-I mean what what that's uh in the Washington Post.
+That's in the Washington Post.

-And of course, there's a mantra about the Iraqi constitution, folks.
+And of course, there's a mantra about the Iraqi Constitution, folks.

 But meanwhile, they're staring democracy right in the face in Iraq and not even seeing that that's what happened.